The arduous journey of Haitian migrants comes to an end in Mexico’s limbo.

 However, the “Chilean ideal” began to wane in 2018 as the government enacted policies that made life more difficult for migrants.

 In today’s Chile, “getting a work permit is extremely difficult.”
-Everything has become more expensive, thus people are fleeing in search of a better life,” he explained.
+Everything has become more expensive, so people are leaving in search of a better life,” he explained.

 He and his wife Rose Marie raised around $5,000 for the trip, which they embarked on via bus.